awesome-selfhosted/awesome-selfhosted/README.md

   * [Coquelicot](https://coquelicot.potager.org/) - Coquelicot is a “one-click” file sharing web application with a focus on protecting users’ privacy. - `AGPLv3`
   * [Dropcenter](http://projet.idleman.fr/dropcenter/) - Upload files by simple drag-n-drop.
   * [eXtplorer](http://extplorer.sourceforge.net/) - A PHP- and JavaScript- based File Manager
-  * [Git Annex](http://git-annex.branchable.com/assistant/quickstart/) - File synchronization between computers, servers, external drives...
+  * [Git Annex](http://git-annex.branchable.com/assistant/quickstart/) - File synchronization between computers, servers, external drives
   * [img.bi](https://github.com/imgbi/img.bi) - img.bi is a secure image hosting.
 Images are encrypted using AES-256 with random key in browser before upload.
   * [instant.io](https://github.com/feross/instant.io) - Streaming file transfer over WebTorrent ([Demo](https://instant.io)) `MIT` `Nodejs`
-  * [Jirafeau](https://gitlab.com/mojo42/Jirafeau/wikis/home) - Jirafeau is a web site permitting to upload a file in a simple way and give an unique link to it.
-(Demo](http://jirafeau.net/))
+  * [Jirafeau](https://gitlab.com/mojo42/Jirafeau/wikis/home) - Jirafeau is a web site permitting to upload a file in a simple way and give an unique link to it. ([Demo](http://jirafeau.net/))
   * [Jyraphe](http://home.gna.org/jyraphe/) - Jyraphe is a web application of file repository, easy to install and easy to use.
   * [lutim](https://github.com/ldidry/lutim) - Let's Upload That Image !
   * [Mediacrush](https://mediacru.sh/) - a website you can upload images, audio, and video to, and receive a link to share it with your friends ([Source code](https://github.com/MediaCrush/MediaCrush))
   * [OnionShare](https://onionshare.org/) - securely and anonymously share a file of any size.
-  * [ownCloud](https://owncloud.org/) - All-in-one solution for saving and sharing files, photos, music,... - `AGPLv3`
+  * [ownCloud](https://owncloud.org/) - All-in-one solution for saving and sharing files, photos, music- `AGPLv3`
   * [Pomf](https://github.com/nokonoko/Pomf) -  Simple file uploading and sharing, source for the now shut down site Pomf.se `MIT` `PHP/Nodejs`
   * [Pydio](https://pyd.io/) - Turn any web server into a powerful file management system and an alternative to mainstream cloud storage providers.
   * [Seafile](http://www.seafile.com/en/home/) - File hosting and sharing solution primary for teams and organizations. - `GPLv2`